guptasabhishek/code-assignment/README.md

 3. Are these source tables partitioned, to avoid full table scans while accessing them.

---For partitions, let’s say that currently there is no partitioning on any of these tables… could you provide a suggestion on how you ----might partition the tables to optimize for this use case.
+--For partitions, let’s say that currently there is no partitioning on any of these tables… could you provide a suggestion on how you might partition the tables to optimize for this use case.

 4. Content table has a version column.
 Is a new record inserted into the content table with an incremental version number? i.e Can rows duplicate for each contentId, but the grain is at the contentId + version level?
 Or existing record updated with a new version number?
 For this slowly chaining dim, is there an SCD requirement (1,2,3)?